kaidokert/fixed-bigint-rs/README.md

 The arithmetic operands ( +, -, .add() ) panic on overflow, just like native integer types.
 Panic-free alternatives like `overlowing_add` and `wrapping_add` are supported.

 _TODO list_:
- * Implement missing checked_mul-div, wrapping_mul/div, overflowing_mul/div.
+ * Implement WrappingShl/Shr, CheckedShl/Shr
+ * Implement AddAssign, MulAssign and other xyzAssign operands, memory and speed improvement
  * Implement experimental `unchecked_math` operands, unchecked_mul, unchecked_div etc.
  * Probably needs its own error structs instead of reusing core::fmt::Error and core::num::ParseIntError
  * Decimal string to/from conversion, currently only binary and hex strings are supported.